You have no items in your shopping cart.

 Modern fence energisers use low impedance circuitry, in which a capacitor is charged by a solid-state circuit.
-If an animal (or a person) comes into contact with the fence, the charge is released by a thyristor.
+If an animal (or a person) comes into contact with the fence either using electric tape or wire, the charge is released by a thyristor.
 This is an electronic component which can be thought of as an automatic switch so the voltage delivered is more controlled, and the shock pulse is much shorter – typically just a few milliseconds.
-The energy pulses through the wires or conductors.
+The energy pulses through the tapes, wires or other conductors.
 This means once every second for 1/300th of a second it sends a pulse of electricity down the line.

 If the current did not pulse (like most electrical appliances - hair dryer, radio, toaster, etc.), then whatever touched it would continue to be shocked until the power went out or something pried them off.

 With low amps and a pulsating current, electrical fencing is a safe product.
 It is the amperage within the electrical charge and the constant connection that makes electricity dangerous.